akostrik/stage_telegram_python/README.md

 - Python is well adapted to [data science projects](https://en.wikipedia.org/wiki/Data_science) because of its [specilised libraries](https://datascientest.com/top-10-des-librairies-python-pour-un-data-scientist) like telethon, DateTime, requests, pymongo, openai
 - Python is a rather easy language (partly becauseof its easy syntax)

-## Presentation functionality (node.js and Vue) details
+## node.js details

-[Node.js](https://nodejs.org/en/about), a asynchronous event-driven JavaScript runtime environment and library, runs the application outside of the client’s web browser, which is a raisonable choice because no function in Node.js directly performs I/O, so the process never blocks except when the I/O is performed using synchronous methods of Node.js standard library [^10].
+[Node.js](https://nodejs.org/en/about), an asynchronous event-driven JavaScript runtime environment and library, runs the application outside of the client’s web browser.
+No function in Node.js directly performs I/O, so the process never blocks [^10].

-[Vue](https://vuejs.org/) framework choice as programming model to develop the user interface (regarding to Angular and React as its possible alternatives), is explained by the simple syntax of Vue, its intuitive documentation and its pertinence for smalle projects and novice developers [^7] [^9].
+The server creates a listening socket and then blocks while waiting for new connections.
+During this time, the kernel puts the process into an interruptible sleep state and runs other processes. [^14]

 [Express](https://expressjs.com/) Node web framework, is used by _Server 2_ to:
 - write handlers for requests
 - set the port to use, and the location of templates that are used for rendering the response
 - integrate with "view" rendering engines in order to generate responses by inserting data into templates.

+## Vue details
+[Vue](https://vuejs.org/) framework choice as programming model to develop the user interface (regarding to Angular and React as its possible alternatives), is explained by the simple syntax of Vue, its intuitive documentation and its pertinence for smalle projects and novice developers [^7] [^9].

 [Vite](https://vitejs.dev/), a local development server used by Vue, monitors files as they're being edited.
 Upon file save the web browser reloads the code being edited through a process called Hot Module Replacement which works by reloading only the specific file being changed. [^5]